jfey/SmallThings/boards/jetson-nano.md

 ![gparted_initial.png](../pics/gparted_initial.png)

-Now its time to define the partion info for the SSD.
+Now its time to define the partition info for the SSD.
 First a partition table (MSDOS) has to be set for the complete device.
 Then its up to you to define the partition details.